chanhi2000/ELEN130/lab/lab03sub.md

 ### 2.
-Review the signal generating m-files you used in previous laboratories.
+Review the signal generating `m`-files you used in previous laboratories.
 Draw a flow chart for a function that will create a signal vector for a telephone dialing signal.
 The function will have four inputs and one output as defined below.
 (You will write and test your function in the lab.)
 ```matlab
 function dial_sig = my_dtmf(tone_time, quiet_time, fs, dial_vals)
 % INPUTS: